-An workplace emergency plan should be developed in every company with more than 10 employees.
-Its elaboration is based on the Occupational Health and Safety Act.
-Each emergency action plan should be based on the proven legal model, which provides certain guidelines for its preparation.
-Accordingly, each plan must contain procedures, rules of conduct, responsibilities and telephone numbers for emergency situations.
-In addition, general information, such as overview plans, may also be included.
-Workplace emergencies can include, for example, storms, prolonged power outages, management deaths, epidemics or pandemics such as Covid-19.
+A workplace EAP should be developed in every company with more than 10 employees according to OSHA’s Occupational Health and Safety Act.
+Each emergency procedure plan should be based on the proven legal model, which provides certain guidelines for its preparation.
+Accordingly, each plan must contain procedures, rules of conduct, responsibilities, and telephone numbers for emergency situations.
+In addition, general information such as overview plans may also be included.
+Workplace emergencies can include, for example, storms, prolonged power outages, management deaths, epidemics, or pandemics such as Covid-19.

-Digital checklists for an emergency action plan are tools used by safety and health officers in companies or owners of small and medium-sized businesses to record and implement their guidelines for workplace emergencies.
+An emergency action plan checklist is a tool used by safety and health officers in companies or small and medium-sized businesses to record and implement their guidelines for workplace emergencies.

 The following standard elements should be included in any workplace emergency plan:

-Emergencies can occur at workplaces at any time.
-Therefore, safety and health officers must ensure that all employees are prepared for such a situation.
-The use of checklists can help in many ways: In training, preparation, monitoring and regular emergency exercises.
+Emergencies can occur in the workplace at any time.
+Therefore, safety and health officers must ensure that all employees are prepared to react in such an event.
+The use of checklists can help in a variety of ways: Training, preparation, monitoring, and regular emergency exercises.

-Occupational health and safety authorities, such as the Federal Institute for Occupational Safety and Health (BAuA) recommend that relevant persons, such as employees with knowledge of the work, employees with experience in investigative procedures and representatives of local government should form a team when emergency workplace procedures are established or reviewed.
-Working in an interdisciplinary team helps to make the workplace emergency plan more comprehensive, accurate and realistic.
+Occupational health and safety authorities recommend that relevant persons such as employees with knowledge of the work, employees with experience in investigative procedures, and representatives of local government should all consist of the team in charge of handling workplace emergencies.
+OSHA also recommends that these parties should establish an emergency plan and update it regularly.
+This is because working in an interdisciplinary team helps to make the workplace emergency plan more comprehensive, accurate, and realistic.